 Visio Online Plan 2

-This subscription version of Visio requires that you have a license in order to download it.
-You’ll typically have this version if you work for a business, company or organization that has a subscription to Visio and you’re working under their subscription.
+This subscription version of Visio requires that you have a license to download it.
+You’ll typically have this version if you work for a business, company, or organization that has a subscription to Visio and you’re working under their subscription.
 This is done through an Office 365 Business Plan.

 Vision Online Plan 2 differs from Visio Online Plan 1 because Visio Online Plan 2 includes a desktop version.
 Visio Online Plan 1 does not, and therefore no installation is required.